Gal-sen: Characters

-As a child, Sora used to be taken care by his neighbor and crush "Suzu-nee" when he was young, but rejects her outwardly when they were taking a bath together and he got sexually aroused.
+As a child, Sora used to be taken care by his neighbor and crush "Suzu-nee" when he was young.
+When she was bathing with him, Sora became scared and confused by an erection and yelled that he hated Suzune to keep her from seeing.
 Now in his first year at high school, he tries to reconcile their relationship, but when she behaves erotically around him again, he gets aroused more and cannot stop thinking of her.

+More than anything Sora wants to win Suzune's heart as he cannot image a life without her.